neoforged/ModDevGradle/README.md

 To use this feature, place an [injection data-file](https://github.com/neoforged/JavaSourceTransformer?tab=readme-ov-file#interface-injection) in your project.
 It does not need to be under `src`.
-Configure the ´interfaceInjectionData` property to include this data-file.
+Configure the `interfaceInjectionData` property to include this data-file.

 > [!IMPORTANT]
 > This feature only applies at development time.
 You need to use Mixins or Coremods to make it work at runtime.